Veal chop with lemon, sage, and mascarpone. Something new and exciting.

 Veal chops are bone-in, meaty, and thick.
 As well as, tender and contain less cholesterol than beef.
 Have fun preparing them any way you want: Broiling, roasting even grilling.

 Medium rare is the best way to enjoy veal chops.
-Cook them quickly and at a high temperature.
+Cook them quickly, a few minutes per side, and at a high temperature.

-- Have all the ingredients ready as this recipe will cook rather fast.
+- Have all the ingredients ready as this veal chop recipe will cook rather fast.

 - Your veal chop should be at room temperature before cooking time.